Rhood92/post-install-config/README.md

 ---

 ## Conclusion
 This project showcases the complete installation and configuration of osTicket on a local server.
 With osTicket successfully set up, I can now manage support tickets efficiently.

-If you're interested in setting up your own osTicket system, feel free to follow this guide.
-Contributions and suggestions are welcome!
+If you're interested in setting up your own osTicket system, feel free to follow this guide!
+Check out the last section of my project entitled "osTicket Installation and Configuration".